ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 python 06_combine_all_methylation_files.py
 ```

->>>>To distinguish the un-methylated site (value should be 0) or site with missing information (values should be NA to be imputed in the future), we first fill all 0 values as NA, and then fill NAs using information from SNP matrix.
+>>>>To distinguish the un-methylated sites (value should be 0) from sites with missing information (values should be NA to be imputed in the future), we first converted all 0 values as NA, and then filled the NAs using information from SNP matrix.

 >>>>>Get targeted methylated sites (shared single sites among all accessions) for each accessions, the input file is the downloaded *.tsv files, and the file Methylation_sites_listgenome_wide_383_accessions.txt is output from python 04_get_methylation_list.py